"Ironman 2" and How to Develop a Protagonist with Help from Supporting Characters

 Rhodey (War Machine) is the best friend who becomes the ultimate wingman.

-Happy Hogan is the lovable sidekick who will follow the hero into any fight, even ones he knows they'll lose.
+Happy Hogan is the loyal sidekick who will follow the hero into any fight, even ones he knows they'll lose.

 Natasha Romanov (Black Widow) is the ally the hero never knew he needed.